Senanga

 Senanga is the capital of the Senanga District, which is located in the Western Province of Zambia.
 The town is situated on the eastern bank of the Zambezi River, at the southern end of the Barotse Floodplain.
-It lies on the main road running parallel to the river from Livingstone and Sesheke to Mongu, which crosses the river by a pontoon ferry about 15 km (9 mi) south of Senanga.
+It lies on the main road running parallel to the river from Livingstone and Sesheke to Mongu.
 Recently the Kaunga Lyeti Bridge was completed to cross the Kaunga Lyeti River near the junction to Sioma, traveling from Sesheke and Katima Mulilo.
 On top of the bridgework, recent road projects (the roads to Mongu and Sesheke) have improved travel conditions and inspired economic confidence and growth.

 In addition to the river and floodplain with its wildlife and fishing opportunities, Senanga is about 120 km (75 mi) from Sioma Ngwezi National Park and about 80 km (50 mi) from Ngonye Falls.
 It has a hotel and serves as a base for fishing tours by boat.
 A tall radio mast makes a prominent landmark in the town.